wp-plugins/orbisius-cyberstore/readme.txt

 == Changelog ==

+= 1.1.8 =
+* Removed some methods that were causing lots of debug messages. e.g. is_feed
+* Shortcode attribute to render price
+* Fixed: when adding a product it did't return the correct ID but just 1 for all new products.

-= 1.1.7 (future release) =
+= 1.1.7 =
 * fix: using plugin name instead of it's internal slug
 * Made the insert/update to return the ID of the product so I can create the shortcode.
-* Removed some methods that were causing lots of debug messages. e.g. is_feed

 = 1.1.6 =
 * Fixed: Orbisius CyberStore wasn't working well with older versions of itself (former DigiShop)